 Our Karate classes in New Eltham are designed for all types of people, usually one of these three: Those who would like to learn a new martial art or sport activity which keeps them physically fit People who are intent on learning Karate & People that would like to develop the capacity to defend themselves while increasing their confidence in day to day life We can work with men, women and children of any age irrespective of their experience or actual physical ability.

 Karate practice (New Eltham ) – Our Karate Classes in New Eltham

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring you a complete Karate tuition experience in New Eltham .
+We bring these three activities together to bring a complete Karate tuition experience in New Eltham .

 (info courtesy of: Karate Class in New Eltham )